nathaneastwood/fablore/src/main-story/04-monarch/step-into-the-light.md

 "Yes."
 He wasn't entirely sure whether or not that had been an educated guess on her part, as Boltyn's only real conversation with her had been about the Heralds.
 But perhaps the young scholar had somehow seen the answer within his mind.
 For some reason, the latter explanation didn't seem so far-fetched.
 "Something... strange... happened while I was outside Solana."

 "You were sent outside the city gates?
 You have become an Inquisitor, right?
-Oh, I'd love it if you could tell me about your journeys—what you've seen, the things you've done..."
+Oh, I'd love it if you could tell me about your journeys-what you've seen, the things you've done..."

 "Well - I believe I may have seen Bellona."